-Vocalypse Productions will present the Bingen / Rolfe project with Hildegard of Bingen’s Ordo Virtutum, (ca. 1151), regarded as one of the first morality plays, and perhaps one of the first operas, along with a new work, inspired by the Bingen, by Canadian composer James Rolfe entitled O Greenest Grass.
-Dates will be announced in the fall.
+Vocalypse Productions will present Saint Hildegard of Bingen’s Ordo Virtutum, (ca. 1151), regarded as one of the first morality plays, and perhaps one of the first operas, along with a new work, inspired by the Bingen, by Canadian composer James Rolfe entitled O Greenest Branch.

 James Rolfe’s new song cycle O Greenest Branch has been written, through a Canada Council for the Arts grant, as a companion piece to Ordo Virtutum.